You'll need to tell us what you use your car for. Sometimes, this can be a bit confusing so here's a guide on what all the different uses mean:

 - Business Class 1 business allows the policy holder to drive to multiple places of work.
 This is useful for people who visit different client locations or different work sites on a frequent basis.
-This does not cover making deliveries (including food), travelling salespeople or any tradesperson who carries work related goods or other people in their car during their working hours.
+This does not cover making deliveries (including food, parcels, leaflets or any other work related goods), travelling salespeople or any tradesperson who carries work related goods or other people in their car during their working hours.

 - Business Class 1 also covers a spouse only if they are a named driver on the policy for business use, but any other named driver is only covered for Social, domestic and pleasure.

 - This option is "Yes, I drive between work locations and occasionally between clients" on our signup flow.